celery/celery/docs/configuration.rst

     The cache backend supports the :pypi:`pylibmc` and `python-memcached` libraries.
 The latter is used only if :pypi:`pylibmc` is not installed.

-Using a single memcached server:
+Using a single Memcached server:

 .. code-block:: python

     result_backend = 'cache+memcached://127.0.0.1:11211/'

-Using multiple memcached servers:
+Using multiple Memcached servers:

 .. code-block:: python